-Patients with SMARCA4 mutations or deletions have poor prognosis and limited treatment options.
+Patients with SMARCA4 mutations or deletions have a poor prognosis and as a result, this is an area of high unmet medical need.
 Therefore, mutated or deleted SMARCA4 cancers provide a potential biomarker to select those patients most likely to respond to treatment with a highly selective SMARCA2 degrader.

 PRT3789 is currently in Phase 1 clinical development in biomarker selected SMARCA4 mutant patients.
 To date, PRT3789 has demonstrated selective, potent and dose dependent degradation of SMARCA2 with an acceptable safety profile.
-Based on PK/PD and safety data to date, the Company expects to conclude monotherapy dose escalation in the middle of 2024 and identify recommended phase 2 doses.
-In addition, enrollment of patients into back-fill cohorts enriched for NSCLC and SMARCA4 loss-of-function mutations is ongoing.
+Based on PK/PD and safety data to date, we expect to conclude monotherapy dose escalation in 2024 and identify a recommended Phase 2 dose.
+In addition, enrollment of patients into back-fill cohorts enriched for NSCLC and SMARCA4 loss-of-function mutations is ongoing, as is enrollment of combination with the docetaxel cohort.
 Objectives for this first Phase 1 clinical trial are to establish the safety and tolerability profile of PRT3789 as both monotherapy and in combination with docetaxel, evaluate activity, pharmacokinetics and pharmacodynamics and determine a dose and potential indications for advancement into a registrational clinical trial.
-We expect to present initial data in the second half of 2024 from patients currently enrolled in the Phase 1 trial.
+We expect to present interim Phase 1 data at the European Society of Medical Oncology (ESMO) Congress 2024 on September 13, 2024 from patients currently enrolled in the Phase 1 trial.